yousif-alnaimi/JaffaCakesClassifier/README.md

   print(scores3.mean(), scores3.std(), "Boosting", i)
  ```

-Similarly, the resulting graph from collecting the mean performance and standard deviations can be found here:
+The resulting graph from collecting the mean performance and standard deviations for different values of K in the K
+nearest neighbours classification test can be found here:

 ![Graph of mean performance and standard deviation of performance against K](graphs/KNN_comparison.png)

 Here we can see that K=22 has the highest mean, as well as a middling standard deviation (the differences in
-standard deviation across this graph are very low, so this does not matter too much), and so this was
+standard deviation across this graph are fairly low, so this does not matter too much), and so this was
 chosen as the value for n_neighbours in the final model.

 The output of this script can be found in `classifier.txt` in the `text_results` folder.